D0T-B0X/PixelForge/README.md

    - Execute instruction.

 4. **Display**
-   - 64 × 32 monochrome display.
+   - 64 x 32 monochrome display.
    - Ability to clear the screen.
    - Ability to draw sprites.